Rdm-jony/level2-assignment-1/README.md

         type AnimalKeys = keyof Animal; // "name" | "species"

 3. Explain the difference between any, unknown, and never types in TypeScript.

-=>any:
+* any:
-    ->can be assign any type
+- Can be assigned any type
-    ->less type safe
+- Less type-safe
-Examlple:
+Example:
         let anyValue: any = "jony"
         anyValue = 4
         anyValue = true

-=>unknown:
+* unknown:
-    ->can be assign any type
+- Can be assigned any type
-    ->must be type check before use
+- Must be type-checked before use
-    ->more safe than any
+- More type-safe than any
 Example:
         let unknownValue: unknown = 4;
         unknownValue = "hello";
         if (typeof unknownValue === "string") {
             unknownValue.toUpperCase(); // OK after type check
         }

-=>never:
+* never:
-    ->use for function which is always throw error or never return
+- Used for functions that never return or always throw errors
 Example:
         function throwError(): never {
             throw new Error("Error");